 Why an Adjustable Base Changes Everything

-An adjustable base elevates the head of your mattress to a proper working angle — typically 45 to 60 degrees.
+An adjustable base improves the head of your mattress to a proper working angle - typically 45 to 60 degrees.
 At this incline, a laptop table or adjustable lap desk can position your screen at eye level, reducing neck strain dramatically.
 Without an adjustable base, you're fighting your mattress all day.
 Pillows compress and shift; you end up spending more mental energy on physical discomfort than on actual work.

 For work-from-bed setups, pair the adjustable base with a bed caddy or laptop table that spans the mattress width.
 Add a lumbar pillow for the lower back gap that most beds leave when inclined.